naytxi/Basic_project/README.md

 🖐️ Hi!
 I'm Nay and I'm currently learning to code.

-🚀 This is the the first basic project of the Fullstack Bootcamp at PeñascalF5.
+🚀 This is the the first basic project of the Fullstack Bootcamp at PeñascalF5 with Html and Css.

 ✈️ Welcome to my journey.